minvws/nl-covid19-notification-app-backend/README.md

 A console application that removes old data (i.e., older than 14 days) from the database, in order to comply with privacy regulations.

 After the cleanup, it generates a set of statistics:
-- The total amount of TEKs.
+- The total amount of TEKs
-- The amount of published TEKs.
+- The amount of published TEKs
-- The total amount of Workflows.
+- The total amount of Workflows
-- The total amount of Workflows with TEKs.
+- The total amount of Workflows with TEKs
-- The total amount of Workflows authorised.
+- The total amount of Workflows authorised

 As the name suggests, the DailyCleanup is run every night at a set time.